Owyn/CreativeExpansionPack/README.md

 ## Questions and Answers

+**How is CEP CE different from just CEP?**

+> - You can build digital objects in original maps for example with its custom buildable object list - you can also sort it however you want and add\remove items into it
+> - Ghost Block support (advanced feature, a bit complex to use) with an ingame hotkey to toggle it ON and OFF (F4 hotkey)
+> - Unity Explorer is bundled together with it

 How is Creative Expansion Pack made?
 > Creative Expansion Pack is made using BepinEx, a modding framework for games made with Unity.